-If you feel like a garden tractor will suit you best, then we have a great machine to consider.
+If you feel like a lawn tractor will suit you best, then we have a great machine to consider.

-This garden tractor features an impressive hydraulic transmission that allows for a smoother drive no matter what type of terrain you are cutting on.
+This lawn tractor features an impressive hydraulic transmission that allows for a smoother drive no matter what type of terrain you are cutting on.

 If traction is what you need while performing other yard work then you’re in luck because this tractor comes with turf saver wheels, which are durable and strong as well as having the ability to hold the terrain well.
 This makes hill work easy.

-Coming to comfort, the garden tractor also features a high-placed seat that offers more support to your back during longer mowing jobs.
+Coming to comfort, the lawn tractor also features a high-placed seat that offers more support to your back during longer mowing jobs.